argonne-lcf/CompPerfWorkshop/10_reduced-precision/TensorFlow/README.md

 ```
 NVIDIA_TF32_OVERRIDE=0 python train_GAN_optimized.py
 ```
-Note, even with TF32 disabled, TensorFlow diagnostics (erroneously?) report:
+Note, even with TF32 disabled, TensorFlow diagnostics will continue to report:
 ```
 2021-05-05 15:42:04.684246: I tensorflow/stream_executor/cuda/cuda_blas.cc:1838] TensorFloat-32 will be used for the matrix multiplication.
 This will only be logged once.
 ```
-NVIDIA is aware of this anomaly and is looking into it (maybe TensorFlow still tries TF32 cuBLAS calls, even though they are disabled at this lower level?).
-Regardless of the TensorFlow log, we will now see definitive evidence that TF32 is actually disabled.
+This may be changed in the future; it is mentioned here: https://github.com/tensorflow/tensorflow/pull/49486

-We recall that we achieved 90-100K img/s with TF32 enabled.
-The throughput drops by 33% when none of the `float32` operands are able to utilize any of the 492 TCs:
+Regardless of the TensorFlow logger diagnostics, we will now see definitive evidence that TF32 is actually disabled.
+Recall that we achieved 90-100K img/s with TF32 enabled.
+The throughput drops by roughly 33% when none of the `float32` operands are able to utilize any of the 492 TCs:
 ```
 ...